zx80/flask-simple-auth/docs/DOCUMENTATION.md

 so that changes take effect, or the cache must be cleared manually, which may impair application performance.

-The following configuration directives are available to configure `passlib` password checks:
+The following configuration directives are available to configure internal or `passlib` password checks:

 - `FSA_PASSWORD_SCHEME` password provider and scheme to use for passwords.
   There are four providers: `fsa` (internal), `passlib`, `ldap` and `ldap3`.